-In Ephesians 1:5 Paul says that “In love he predestined us for adoption to sonship through Jesus Christ.”
-Without the context, it might seem like God has predestined us to salvation.
+In Ephesians 1:5, Paul says that “In love he predestined us for adoption to sonship through Jesus Christ.”
+Without the context, it might seem like God has predestined us for salvation.
 But since the context repeatedly refers to these blessings coming to those ‘in Christ’, it would seem more likely that those who have come to faith, who have entered into Christ, are the ones predestined to sonship.
 God predestines that all who come into the body of Christ enter that family relationship of children of God.

 According to God’s Plan

 In Ephesians 1:11 Paul uses this term again saying, “In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will.”
-In this verse, and the one that follows, Paul appears to be speaking of himself and the other early believers, the first to put their hope in Christ.
+In this verse, and the one that follows, Paul appears to be speaking of himself and the other early Jewish believers, the first to put their hope in Christ.
 Within the body of Christ, Paul and the other early believers were chosen by God to proclaim the message of truth, the gospel.
 And by this proclamation, to bring others into the body of Christ.
-So here predestination would seem to be limited to specific individuals within Christ for a specific purpose.
-By extension, you might see that each of us within the body of Christ are predestined to fill a specific role within the body.
+So here, predestination would seem to be limited to specific individuals within Christ for a specific purpose.
+By extension, you might see that each of us within the body of Christ is predestined to fill a specific role within the body.

 What Does It All Mean?

-As you can see from the discussion of the above passages, predestination is never used in the sense of divine determinism, that all, or any, our actions are determined by God.
+As you can see from the discussion of the above passages, predestination is never used in the sense of divine determinism, that our actions are predetermined by God.
 Rather it is used in a more limited sense.
 God has predetermined that all who are in Christ would be conformed to the image of Christ and adopted as children of God.
 God also determined from the creation that Christ would be crucified, and that the message of the cross would be the means to bring us to glory.
 And, finally, God predestined a specific place for believers within the body of Christ.

 This article was originally written for Christianity.com on September 16, 2020